augustss/verse-semantics/Book/docs/06_failure.md

 **Chaining with other operations:**

-Optional tuple indexing works in any decidable context:
+Optional tuple indexing works in any decides context:

 ```verse
 ProcessFirstElement(Data:?tuple(int, int))<decides>:int =